Tuesday, October 19, 2021

 This song was written on that 1969 vacation in Italy when "Midnight Rambler" was also penned.
 Wyman provided a biting bass line on "Monkey Man".

 The Stones have always been two steps up and one step back.
 What happened next was essentially five steps back.
 For a concert at the Altamont Speedway, about 50 miles East of San Francisco, they hired the Hells Angels to provide security.
 Dumb idea.
-The Angels were far too aggressive and tabbed and beat one fan to death.
+The Angels were far too aggressive and stabbed and beat one fan to death.

 The Stones released one of The Best Live Albums of the Rock Era*, Get Yer Ya-Ya's Out!, which went to #1 in the U.K. and #6 in the Untied States, in 1970.